SHOWING 1 - 1 OF 1 RESULTS

 All visitors are required to enter the base via the Main Gate.
-The following basic rules apply: proceed directly to the Main Gate and be prepared to stop, provide a U.S. Department of Defense identification card, and state your business (i.e. "reporting for duty").
+The following basic rules apply: proceed directly to the Main Gate and be prepared to stop and provide a U.S. Department of Defense identification card.
 Base security can assist you toward your destination or simply ask for the nearest base directory.
-Visit the nearest CNRSW Fleet and Family Support Center (FFSC) to obtain a base map.

 If you are going to San Clemente or Imperial Beach see the numbers located in the contact section for directions to specific destination.

 Currently, there is no base transportation on this installation.
 There is a Transportation Incentive Program (TIP) which issues vouchers so that transportation to and from work is free for active duty personnel.
 Please visit the Transportation Incentive Program website to fill out an application.